singhashish9963/devordie/README.md

-# 🎮 DevOrDie - AI Battle Simulator
+# 🎮 LogicWars - AI Battle Simulator
 # By - WebDemons

 > **Code Your Army.
 Dominate the Battlefield.**